javitocor/Testing-Javascript/README.md

 # Testing Javascript

-> Project to practice testing in JS enviroment using Jest.
+> Project to practice testing in JS environment using Jest.

 Additional description about the project and its features.